Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

 If you go for a meal in the afternoon (what we did), then you’ll be most likely alone in the entire hall which will feel like you are really imbued with historical mystique.

-The restaurant is located almost next door to Finca Aloe Farm along the same road and you need only a couple of minutes from a farm to drive there.
+The restaurant is located almost next door to Finca Aloe Farm along the same road and you need only a couple of minutes from the farm to drive there.
 The exact location is here.
-And if you intend to spend a night in Guimar, Hotel Rural Finca Salamanca can be a good choice.
-Check rates and photos of this hotel here.
+And if you intend to spend a night in Guimar, Hotel Rural Finca Salamanca is a lovely choice.

 Besides a regular menu, you’ll also find on offer ‘Menu del Dia’ (menu of the day that consists of 3 courses and a drink) which is great.
 It is more expensive than what you’d pay in a local cafeteria but you pay more for the atmosphere and sophistication of the dishes, obviously.